citrus bergamia

 Inappetence (Lack of appetite)

 Mix 2 drops of Bergamot essential oil with a teaspoon of Honey or Almond oil.
 Apply to the tongue before each meal.
-Do not apply for a period of more than 3 consecutive weeks.
+Do not apply for a period greater than 3 consecutive weeks.

 Neurology